 All College Thesis Proposal: HONR 396 (0-1 credit, not repeatable)

-Student will work closely with a faculty advisor from the student’s major department to develop a proposal for a thesis.
+Student will work closely with a faculty advisor from the student's major department to develop a proposal for a thesis.
 The proposal will include: title, selection of committee members, statement of purpose and value to discipline, preliminary outline of project, bibliography and summary.
 Note that this is a self-directed process.
 Junior standing is required to enroll in Thesis Proposal.
 In rare cases, HONR 396 may be taken concurrently with HONR 398, but this must be approved by the Honors Director.
 Offered for S/U grading only.
 Note: a student does ot need to bein the Honors Program to enroll in HONR 396 or HONR 398.

 All College Thesis: HONR 398 (0-4 credits, repeatable up to 4 credits)